programming-notes/sinatra-json-challenge/README.md

 This is useful when one language wants to communicate with another.
 For example, Ruby can turn an array into a JSON string and send it to a web browser.
 On the browser side, Javascript can take that JSON string and turn it into a Javascript array on the other side.

 We're going to learn to both request and return JSON.
 On the client side, when we make a request, we can specify that we want JSON to be returned by setting the `Accept` header.
 When the response is received, we also need to interpret the response as JSON.
-If we make an AJAX request and want JSON returned, using the `jQuery.ajax()` method, we can handle both of these by specifying the `dataType` we're expecting back from the server.

 On the server side, up to this point when we receive an AJAX request, we probably send back text or HTML.
 Now, if a request asks for JSON, we want to respond with JSON.
 To do so, we want to set the `Content-Type` response header to be JSON, and we also need to format the data we're sending back as JSON.
 We'll need to figure out how to do this in Sinatra.

 ## Releases